14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

      data-type="donut">
 </div>

-One of the most interesting results, there is a mix here of how the result is shared to the client.
+One of the most interesting results, there is a wide mix of how the result is shared with the client.

 ## When you share your estimation, how is the final number presented?